jingo95/RUT-SOM-VIRT-FIN-PT-08-2021-U-C/01-Lesson-Plans/18-Blockchain/3/LessonPlan.md

-## 18.3 Lesson Plan: Building a Blockchain
+## 18.3 Lesson Plan: Build a Decentralized Network

 ### Overview

-Today's class will have the students build a real Ethereum-based blockchain using the `puppeth` tool bundled with `geth`, the official Ethereum node software.

-The goal of this lesson is to build a "Proof of Work" based chain in class, to prepare the students for building a "Proof of Authority" based test network at home, as well as explain the differences in consensus algorithms and the tradeoffs that they balance.
+In today’s class, students will implement the proof of work consensum mechanism as well as incorporate a block validation process.
+Both proof of work and block validation allow blockchains to function as a synchronized decentralized network.

+The first part of the class focuses on the structure of the blockchain network and the importance of keeping the nodes in a decentralized blockchain in sync.

+Next, you’ll explore the proof of work consensus mechanism.You will build a hash guessing algorithm that incorporates a measure of difficulty.
+Then, you’ll integrate that proof of work algorithm into the PyChain application that was coded in the previous lesson.

+Finally, the class will examine the importance of validation in blockchain systems.
+Students will write the code to validate a blockchain by comparing hash values.

+---

 ### Class Objectives

-By the end of the class, students will be able to:
+By the end of this class, students will be able to:

+* Describe the components of a blockchain system and how they combine to form a network.

+* Articulate the role that the proof of work consensus mechanism plays in keeping the blockchain network synchronized.

+* Explain how a difficulty factor influences the proof of work algorithm challenge.

+* Integrate a proof of work consensus mechanism into the PyChain blockchain.

-* Explain the most popular consensus algorithms and the tradeoffs between each.
+* Explain why the validation process is important to the integrity of a blockchain.

-* Create a genesis block using `puppeth`.

-* Initialize `geth` nodes using a `genesis.json`.

-* Run and connect `geth` nodes.

-* Build a blockchain network and produce blocks.
+* Validate an entire blockchain by comparing the hash values between blocks.

-* Send a transaction on their local network.

 ---

 ### Instructor Notes

-* **Important Note:** For this week's activities, Windows users **MUST** use `git-bash` and not the default command prompt in Windows!

-* When switching networks in MyCrypto, it is recommended that you exit out of the app first and open it up again.

-* Before class, make sure to follow the `geth` [install instructions](../Supplemental/blockchain-install-guide.md) and ensure that the tool is functioning in your computer.

-* It is highly advised to keep track of the commands you run in order to start a blockchain with `geth`.
-There are many commands, but two of them will be the most important, and it is easiest to keep track if you are maintaining the notes in each step.

-* If all else fails, and a student is absolutely unable to start their own blockchain, you can distribute the pre-built [devchain](../Supplemental/devchain.zip).
-Within is a prebuilt genesis configuration, with two nodes and accounts, as well as a `README.md` for how to start the chain.
-The chain has mined about 30 blocks already, so it is ready to continue mining.

-* Have an address/wallet ready to populate as a pre-funded account.
-You can generate a new one with MyCrypto, or use the same wallet from Day 1.

-* Have a look at the [Proof of Stake](https://github.com/ethereum/wiki/wiki/Proof-of-Stake-FAQ) FAQ on the Ethereum wiki for an in-depth comparison between it and Proof of Work.

-* Slack out the [Blockchain TX Installation Guide](../../19-Blockchain-Python/Supplemental/Blockchain_TX_Install_Guide.md) and the [HD Wallet Derive Installation Guide](../../19-Blockchain-Python/Supplemental/HD_Wallet_Derive_Install_Guide.md).
-Tell students to complete the installation and verify it with a TA before the end of the next class.
-Students will need this installed before the next unit.

-* Students should **not** install the most recent version of Go Ethereum Tools.
-The correct version to install is **"Geth & Tools 1.9.7"**.
-If errors occur with the class activities, it is likely because the incorrect version of Geth has been installed.
+* Today's class will build on the PyChain application that was started during Day 2 of this unit.

+* Students will be introduced to the concepts and processes associated with the proof of work consensus mechanism and blockchain validation.

+* The Streamlit application will be used to test code.

+* Make sure TAs are available to students who are struggling with the Python code, the concept of Python classes, or Streamlit.

+---

-### Class Slides and Time Tracker
+### Slide Show and Time Tracker

-* The slides for this lesson can be viewed on Google Drive here: [Lesson Slides](https://docs.google.com/presentation/d/1E5gDn4M6ivj1i0ZoUmjhcRUIam97v-scO0xQgu1B_CQ/edit?usp=sharing).
+* The slides for this lesson can be viewed on Google Drive here: [18.3 Lesson Slides](https://docs.google.com/presentation/d/1Y5MktQx50Lwp36UBZYwjw7RYblycn6GV0EJwqqqwiaE/edit?usp=sharing).

 * To add the slides to the student-facing repository, download the slides as a PDF by navigating to File, selecting "Download as," and then choosing "PDF document."
 Then, add the PDF file to your class repository along with other necessary files.
 You can view instructions for this [here](https://docs.google.com/document/d/1XM90c4s9XjwZHjdUlwEMcv2iXcO_yRGx5p2iLZ3BGNI/edit?usp=sharing).